ga4gh/refget/docs/seqcol.md

 - *Description*: Lists identifiers for a given object type in singular form (*e.g.* `/list/collection`).
 This endpoint provides a way to discover what sequence collections a service provides.
   Returned lists can be filtered to only objects with certain attribute values using query parameters.
   Page numbering begins at page 0 (the first page is page 0).
 - *Return value*: The output is a paged list of identifiers following the GA4GH paging guide format, grouped into a `results` and a `pagination` section.
 If no `?:attribute=:attribute_level1_repr` query parameters are provided, the endpoint will return all items (paged).
-Adding one or more `:attribute` and `:attribute_digest` values as *query parameters*  will filter results to only the collections with the given attribute digest.
+Adding one `:attribute` and `:attribute_level1_repr` pair as *query parameters*  will filter results to only the collections with the given level 1 attribute digest.
 If multiple attributes are provided, the filter should require ALL of these attributes to match (so multiple attributes are treated with an `AND` operator).

 Example return value: